nayibor/erl_monitor/README.md

 Main purpose of this application is to receive real time feedback on status of  transactions so that quick actions can be taken as opposed to polling of the database or other non real time means of monitoring.

 ##Components##

-   There is also a backend web application/mis system for:
+   Backend web application/mis system for:

 * creating,reading,updating users
 * performing access management for users